riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 All of the decision theories in this post iterate through some set of “options” (intentionally vague) at the outermost layer of execution to find the best “option”.
-However, the nature of these “options” differs among the various theories.
+However, the nature (type) of these “options” differs among the various theories.
 Most decision theories iterate through either *actions* or *policies*.
 When a decision theory iterates through actions (to find the best action), it is doing “action selection”, and the decision theory outputs a single action.